Skip to content

 Stipend (Salary)

-The stipend (or salary) of BE students is similar to the average stipend for MIT Science & Engineering Doctoral Students, which can be found here: https://ovc.mit.edu/ay18-19-rates/.
+The stipend (or salary) of BE students is similar to the average stipend for MIT Science & Engineering Doctoral Students.
 This stipend includes health insurance for the full calendar year.

 Research Assistants (RA), Teaching Assistants (if arranged), and students supported by fellowships, scholarships, and training grants are paid semimonthly on the 15th of the month and the last day of the month.